Robert Louis Stevenson

-Family and education
+Early life

-Childhood and youth
+Childhood

 Stevenson was born at 8 Howard Place, Edinburgh, Scotland, on 13 November 1850 to Thomas Stevenson (1818–1887), a leading lighthouse engineer, and his wife, Margaret Isabella (born Balfour, 1829–1897).
 He was christened Robert Lewis Balfour Stevenson.
 At about age 18, he changed the spelling of "Lewis" to "Louis", and he dropped "Balfour" in 1873.

 Lighthouse design was the family's profession; Thomas's father (Robert's grandfather) was the civil engineer Robert Stevenson, and Thomas's brothers (Robert's uncles) Alan and David were in the same field.
 Thomas's maternal grandfather Thomas Smith had been in the same profession.
-However, Robert's mother's family were gentry, tracing their lineage back to Alexander Balfour who had held the lands of Inchrye in Fife in the fifteenth century.
-His mother's father Lewis Balfour (1777–1860) was a minister of the Church of Scotland at nearby Colinton, and her siblings included physician George William Balfour and marine engineer James Balfour.
+However, Robert's mother's family were gentry, tracing their lineage back to Alexander Balfour, who had held the lands of Inchrye in Fife in the fifteenth century.
+His mother's father, Lewis Balfour (1777–1860), was a minister of the Church of Scotland at nearby Colinton, and her siblings included the physician George William Balfour and the marine engineer James Balfour.
 Stevenson spent the greater part of his boyhood holidays in his maternal grandfather's house.
 "Now I often wonder what I inherited from this old minister," Stevenson wrote.
 "I must suppose, indeed, that he was fond of preaching sermons, and so am I, though I never heard it maintained that either of us loved to hear them."

 Lewis Balfour and his daughter both had weak chests, so they often needed to stay in warmer climates for their health.
 Stevenson inherited a tendency to coughs and fevers, exacerbated when the family moved to a damp, chilly house at 1 Inverleith Terrace in 1851.
 The family moved again to the sunnier 17 Heriot Row when Stevenson was six years old, but the tendency to extreme sickness in winter remained with him until he was 11.
 Illness was a recurrent feature of his adult life and left him extraordinarily thin.
-Contemporaneous views were that he had tuberculosis, but more recent views are that it was bronchiectasis or even sarcoidosis.
+Contemporaneous views were that he had tuberculosis, but more recent views are that it was bronchiectasis or sarcoidosis.
+The family also summered in the spa town of Bridge of Allan, in North Berwick, and in Peebles for the sake of Stevenson's and his mother's health; "Stevenson's cave" in Bridge of Allan was reportedly the inspiration for the character Ben Gunn's cave dwelling in Stevenson's 1883 novel Treasure Island.